-- Application: Apply a coating of the mixture on your face and affected areas.
+- Application: Apply a coating of the mixture on your face and to any affected areas.

 - Tips: Works best when fresh.
 Leave the mixture stand for about ten minutes before applying it to the affected acne areas.

 - Facts: Aloe Vera is well known for its skin-friendly properties.
-It moistens, soothes, smoothens and tones skin.
-Added to that, we have remarkable anti microbial and anti oxidant properties of honey.
-This mask is best for those having sensitive skin or suffering from redness, inflammation, itching etc.
+It moistens, soothes, softens, and tones skin.
+Additionally, this mixture includes the remarkable antimicrobial and antioxidant properties of honey.
+This mask is best for people who have sensitive skin or commonly suffer from redness, inflammation, itching, and irritation.

-- Caution: Aloe Vera, supposedly, has no side effects and there are no reports of it being allergenic.
+- Caution: Aloe Vera supposedly has no side effects, and there are no reports of it being allergenic.
 However, some people may be allergic to honey.
-Regardless of your allergen history, it is best to test it on your wrist before you apply it on your face.
+Regardless of your allergen history, it is best to test it on your wrist before you apply it to your face.

-Kelp Aloe Vera Honey Mask: This is an improvement over the normal Aloe Vera Honey Mask for Acne and it increases the benefits manifolds.
-Let’s see what it is.
+Kelp Aloe Vera Honey Mask: This is an improvement over the normal Aloe Vera Honey Mask for the treatment of acne and it can greatly increase the results.

-- Ingredients: One tablespoon full of kelp powder, one tablespoon full of Aloe Vera juice or pulp (not Aloe Latex) and one tablespoon full of honey.
+- Ingredients: One tablespoon of kelp powder, one tablespoon of Aloe Vera juice or pulp (not Aloe Latex) and one tablespoon of honey.

 - Preparation: Mix the three ingredients to get a fine, uniform mixture.
-Let it stand for nearly ten minutes.
+Let it stand for about ten minutes.

-- Application: Apply a layer of this Kelp – Aloe Vera – Honey Mask for acne thoroughly on your face and other affected areas.
-Leave it for fifteen to twenty minutes and then rinse with lukewarm water.
+- Application: Apply a layer of this Kelp – Aloe Vera – Honey Mask thoroughly on your face and other affected areas.
+Leave it on for fifteen to twenty minutes and then rinse with lukewarm water.
 A few minutes later, wash your face again with cold water.

-- Tips: Do not use soap to wash your face or else all your efforts will go in vein.
+- Tips: Do not use soap to wash your face or else the entire process will have been for nothing.

 - Facts: Kelp is a natural detoxifier and is a great moisturizer for skin.
-The minerals present in this sea weed help tone skin and the coarse grains of dried kelp powder (as it is generally sold) are very good in exfoliating dead skin.
+The minerals present in this sea weed help tone skin and the coarse grains of dried kelp powder, as it is generally sold, are very good at exfoliating dead skin.
 Basically, this combination simultaneously scrubs, moisturizes, tones, detoxifies and nourishes the skin.
 That potent combination, along with the well-covered benefits of honey, make this mixture one of the best suggestions as a treatment for acne.

 - Caution: Kelp may be allergenic to some due to its high iodine content.
-Also, kelp may be rich in metallic pollutants like lead and cadmium since all industrial sewage and wastes are ultimately dumped in seas.
-So, if you are collecting kelp yourself, avoid the highly polluted places.
-If you are buying it, make sure that it is collected from a place with as low a level of pollution as possible.
+Also, kelp may be rich in metallic pollutants like lead and cadmium, since the majority of industrial sewage and wastes are ultimately dumped into the seas.
+So, if you are collecting the kelp yourself, avoid highly polluted places.
+If you are buying it, make sure that it is collected and manufactured in a place with as low a level of pollution as possible.

 Tea Tree Oil Honey Mask: The Tea Tree Oil – Honey Mask also helps cure acne.
 Here are the details;

-- Ingredients: Two drops of Tea Tree Essential Oil and one tablespoon full of honey.
+- Ingredients: Two drops of Tea Tree Essential Oil and one tablespoon of honey.

 - Preparation: Very simple.
 Just mix the two ingredients very well.

-- Application: Just apply on whole face or affected parts.
-Wait for 15 to 20 minutes and rinse with lukewarm water.
-Use it twice to thrice a week for better and faster results.
+- Application: Apply on the whole face or just the affected parts.
+Wait for 15 to 20 minutes and then rinse with lukewarm water.
+Use this method 2-3 times a week for better and faster results.

 - Tips: It is much more successful if you use organic tea tree essential oil.
-Use the mask as quickly and as fresh as possible after preparation because the essential oils are generally volatile and often oxidize when exposed to air, which causes them to lose some, if not all, of their benefits.
+Use the mask as quickly as possible after preparation because the essential oils are generally volatile and often oxidize when exposed to air, which causes them to lose some, if not all, of their benefits.

-- Facts: Tea Tree Essential Oil has strong anti microbial, anti septic and fungicidal properties.
-It also has some anti oxidants.
-So, when combined with honey, it helps eradicate the infections in acne affected areas.
+- Facts: Tea Tree Essential Oil has strong antimicrobial, antiseptic and fungicidal properties.
+It also has some antioxidants.
+Therefore, when combined with honey, it helps to efficiently eradicate the infections in acne-affected areas.

-- Caution: Due to its strong germicidal and fungicidal properties, tea tree oil should not be used in pregnancy.
+- Caution: Due to its strong germicidal and fungicidal properties, tea tree oil should not be used during pregnancy.
 Moreover, ingestion should be avoided.
 Tea Tree Essential Oil may not suit some skin types and may cause irritations, inflammations or rashes.
 In that case, stop using this technique and try one of the other masks.
-You should consult a practising Aromatherapist before using essential oils.
+You should consult a practicing Aromatherapist before using any essential oils.

-Aspirin Honey Mask: This mask may look some strange in this site meant for organic products, but Aspirin – Honey Mask for acne is also in use and gives good results.
-Read some more below;
+Aspirin Honey Mask: This mask may look somewhat strange on this site meant for organic products, but using Aspirin – Honey Masks for treating acne is also an effective and easy solution.

-- Ingredients: 1 or 2 aspirin tablets, 1 tablespoon full of honey and water sufficient to dissolve the tablets.
+- Ingredients: 1 or 2 aspirin tablets, 1 tablespoon of honey and enough water to dissolve the aspirin tablets.

-- Preparation: First dissolve the aspirin tablets in little water.
-Than add honey to it and mix well and let the mixture stand for 2 to 3 minutes.
+- Preparation: First, dissolve the aspirin tablets in a the water.
+Then, add honey to it and mix well.
+Let the mixture stand for 2 to 3 minutes.

-- Application: Apply the mask on your face (particularly on affected areas), leave it for 10 to 15 minutes and then rinse with lukewarm water.
-Thereafter, wash again with cold water.
+- Application: Apply the mask on your face (particularly on affected areas), and leave it on for 10 to 15 minutes.
+Then, rinse off your face with lukewarm water.
+Following that, wash your face again with cold water.

 - Facts: Aspirin or acetylsalicylic acid is a good skin conditioner and is often found in skin care products.
-Further, it works extremely well to treat acne in oily skin.
-The coarse granules of aspirin do the exfoliation.
-The rest is taken care of by the anti microbial and anti oxidant properties of honey.
+Furthermore, it works extremely well to treat acne for those with oily skin.
+The coarse granules of aspirin do the exfoliation, and the rest is taken care of by the antimicrobial and antioxidant properties of honey.

 - Caution: Prolonged use of aspirin or heavy doses should be avoided, as it may leave the skin excessively dry and make it look yellow.
-Aspirin does not suit all skins.
-This should also be carefully considered when choosing which face mask to use.
+Aspirin does not suit all skins, and this should also be carefully considered when choosing which face mask to use.
 This mask should not be used on already dry skins, and it is a good idea to consult a doctor before using this mask.

-The “Not so good” things about Honey Mask for Acne: Here are few things that you may not like about these masks;
+The “Not so good” things about Honey Masks for Acne: Here are few things that you may not like about these masks;